pbierkortte/AI-Prompt-Toolkit/tools/llm_contextual_summary.md

 # Context-Preserving Summary

-This tool helps you generate a rich, context-aware summary of your entire AI chatbot conversation.
-Unlike typical summarization prompts, "Deep Think" invites the AI to deeply reflect on the discussion, connect insights, and roll up the conversation into a single, comprehensive message—without worrying about structure, order, or word count.
+This tool generates a rich summary of your entire AI conversation.
+Unlike typical summarization prompts, it invites the AI to deeply reflect on the discussion, connect insights, and roll up everything into a single comprehensive message by letting go of where it started.

 ***